Parameter-unbounded convergence of Crossed-Secant accelerated Uzawa and penalty-splitted algorithms for frictionless contact: Numerical results

 \subsection{3D industrial problem: thermal induced contact}

 The second example is an industrial problem arising from nuclear fuel rod behavior simulation.
-The modeled phenomenon, known as Pellet-Cladding Interaction (PCI), refers to a set of physical phenomena occurring in Pressurized Water Reactors (PWRs) during irradiation, see for example~\cite{INTROINI2024,sercombe2020}.
+The modeled phenomenon, known as Pellet-Cladding Interaction (PCI), refers to a set of physical phenomena occurring in Pressurized Water Reactors (PWRs) during irradiation, see for example~\cite{INTROINI2024,MICHEL2008,sercombe2020}.

 Figure \ref{fig:test_IPG_setup}-left illustrates the whole fuel rod composed of cylindrical pellets enclosed in a metallic cladding tube.
 The behavior of the fuel rod is primarily driven by high temperature and irradiation.

-Here, we focus on simulating the behavior of a single pellet and its surrounding portion of cladding.
-Heat generation induces fuel thermal expansion and cracking.
-The strong thermal gradient between the center and the periphery of the pellet causes differential thermal expansion, leading the pellet fragments to adopt a so-called hourglass shape.
-Combined with other irradiation phenomena reducing the initial gap, the thermal strain results in the closure of the initial pellet--cladding gap and in the contact between the pellet fragments and the cladding.
-The entire interface between the pellet's external surface and the cladding's internal surface finally comes into contact, as illustrated in Figure~\ref{fig:test_IPG_setup}-middle.
+Heat generation induces fuel pellets thermal expansion and cracking.
+The strong thermal gradient between the center and the periphery of the pellet causes differential thermal expansion, leading the pellet fragments to adopt a so-called hourglass shape, see Figure~\ref{fig:test_IPG_setup}-top.
+Combined with other irradiation phenomena reducing the initial pellet--cladding gap, the thermal strain results in the closure of the gap and in the contact between the pellet fragments and the cladding.
 The local strains applied to the cladding produce a characteristic “bamboo-like” shape at the end of irradiation.

-Thanks to symmetry hypotheses, only a pellet fragment and its associated portion of the cladding are meshed.
-Due to geometric features (e.g., pellet chamfers), the highest stresses and strains in the cladding are localized at the bottom, where the mesh is \textit{a priori} refined to better capture these effects, see Figure~\ref{fig:test_IPG_contact_zones}.
-These meshes are representative of those commonly used in industrial software, see~\cite{INTROINI2024}.
+\hlpink{As done in legacy fuel performance codes (see for example~\cite{INTROINI2024}), assuming a pre-cracked fuel pellet and exploiting the resulting symmetries, the analysis can be restricted to a representative fragment corresponding to 1/32 of the fuel pellet, including the surrounding cladding.
+The upper boundary of the fragment coincides with the mid-pellet plane, whereas the lower boundary coincides with the inter-pellet plane.} \hlpink{To facilitate the reproducibility of this test case, the industrial geometry was simplified while preserving the key features governing pellet-cladding mechanical interaction.
+The fuel pellet is idealized as a perfect cylinder and assumed to be pre-cracked into eight identical radial fragments.
+Furthermore, the temperature field is provided as an input to the mechanical analysis (see below).}